Mr-Daksh/Sarthi-Truck-Booking/README.md

 - JavaScript
 - Firebase

+## Demo

+Check out the live demo of **Sarthi - Truck Booking** (https://mr-daksh.github.io/Sarthi-Truck-Booking/).

 ## Contributing

-Contributions are welcomed!
-If you have ideas for enhancements or new features, please feel free to submit a pull request.
+Contributions are welcome!
+If you have ideas for new features or improvements, please feel free to submit a pull request.

+## Contact

+- Daksh Sahu
+- dakshsahu24@gmail.com

 ## License